wavemaker/docs/learn/react-native/pdf-preview-and-download.md

 }
 ```

-Using this prefab you can render with or without password protected pdf.
+This prefab we can render with or without password-protected files.

 ## Implement Prefab to the project

 To implement Prefab to the project, expand Prefab tab in sidebar and select your custom prefab and drag n drop to the design box